bsouthern/portable_env/README.md

 - add help alias to print all commands
 - Backup uBlock Origin config.
 - This could include a slicker install process and build userspace binaries from source that dont need root permissions.
-- This could include a script to automate installation of the bare essential tools like nvim, tmux, fish, curl, webserver
+- This could include a script to automate binary installation like nvim, kitty, bat...
 - Add FZF or some automation that automatically cats the README if present.
+- Add kitty config

+### NVIM
 - Need a way to collapse things in nvim
+- comment
+- smoother terminal
+- shortcuts for tabs/windows

 ## IDEAS
  - Wouldn't it be nice to have some sort of TUI file manager/navigator?
 It could maybe